Dajamante/Socket_based_game/protocol.md

 self.queue = queue
 ```

 It creates a threaded_client object (as the name explains, it is a representation of the client on the server, set in a thread).
-This threaded client takes the data from the actual client and put it in a dictionary.
-The dictionary is updated with the client id number.
+This threaded client takes the data from the actual client and put it in a list.
+The list is updated with the client id.
 All the instructions are then put in a queue for processing by the game logic.

 When the processing is done, the world list is sent to all connected clients if something has changed.